Clinical Characteristics of COVID-19 Patients with and without Diabetes in Wuhan Red Cross Hospital

 The retrospective study was approved by the ethics committee of Wuhan Red Cross Hospital (no. 2020022).
 All COVID-19 patients admitted to Wuhan Red Cross Hospital from January 24th to March 15th were enrolled.
 During this period, Wuhan Red Cross Hospital became a special designated hospital for the treatment of COVID-19 patients.

-COVID-19 was confirmed by detecting SARS-CoV-2 RNA in throat swab samples using a virus nucleic acid detection kit according to the manufacturer’s protocol (Shanghai BioGerm Medical Biotechnology Co., Ltd).
-All of patients were admitted to the general fever ward excluding the intensive care unit.
-The cases were divided into diabetic and nondiabetic groups according to the history of taking antidiabetic drugs or by plasma fasting blood glucose level at admission.
+COVID-19 was confirmed by detecting SARS-CoV-2 RNA in throat swab samples using a virus nucleic acid detection kit according to the manufacturer’s protocol (Shanghai BioGerm Medical Biotechnology Co., Ltd.).
+All of COVID-19 patients were admitted to the general fever ward excluding the intensive care unit.
+The cases were divided into the diabetic and nondiabetic groups according to the history of taking antidiabetic drugs or by plasma fasting blood glucose level at admission.

 2.3.
 Data Collection